Reed Smith LLP

 Evidence Signals

-• International experience or language skills for cross-border practice
+• International experience or language skills (valuable for cross-border work and secondments)

 Benefits & Wellbeing